10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Nirmal Purja- 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-Nirmal Purja not only became a mountaineer, but also raised a project called "Project Possible 14/7" which consisted of climbing the 14 summits that exceed 8.000 meters high in seven months.
-It started on April 23 in Nepal, when he conquered Annapurna from 8.091 meters.In 2019 he crowned the 14 'eight thousand' in the fastest way he could.
+Nirmal Purja not only became a mountaineer, but also set himself a project called “Project Possible 14/7” which consisted of climbing the 14 peaks over 8,000 metres in seven months.
+He started on 23 April in Nepal, when he conquered Annapurna, 8,091 metres high.
+In 2019, he climbed the 14 eight-thousanders in the fastest way possible.
 Until then, the record was seven years, 10 months and six days.
-The Nepali did it in six months and six days.
+The Nepalese achieved it in six months and six days.

-“If I wanted to break a record, I could have said, 'I'll do it in seven years,' but it wasn't about being better.
-I wanted to show the world what was possible from a human point of view if you put the rest in and put your mind, heart and soul into it.
-I wanted to pay tribute to the Nepalese climbers.
+“If I wanted to break a record I could have said, ‘I’ll do it in seven years’ but it wasn’t about being better.
+I wanted to show the world what was possible on a human level if you put your mind, heart and soul into it.
+I wanted to pay tribute to Nepalese climbers.
 For the last 100 years we have been in the background.
-The 'eight thousand' are our terrain.
-I felt like I had to do something and that's what gave me energy."
+The eight-thousanders are our terrain.“I felt like I had to do something and that’s what gave me energy.”

 VICTOR VESCOVO